Valaciclovir: Mechanism of action

 The drug is predominantly active against HSV and, to a lesser extent, VZV.
 It is only of limited efficacy against EBV and CMV.
 However, valaciclovir has been shown to lower or eliminate the presence of the Epstein–Barr virus in subjects afflicted with acute mononucleosis, leading to a significant decrease in the severity of symptoms.
-Valaciclovir and acyclovir act by inhibiting viral DNA replication, but as of 2016 there was little evidence that they are effective against Epstein–Barr virus, they are expensive, they risk causing resistance to antiviral agents, and (in 1% to 10% of cases) can cause unpleasant side effects.
+Valaciclovir and acyclovir act by inhibiting viral DNA replication, but as of 2016 there was little evidence that they are effective against Epstein–Barr virus.
 Acyclovir therapy does prevent viral latency, but has not proven effective at eradicating latent viruses in nerve ganglia.

 As of 2005, resistance to valaciclovir has not been significant.
 Mechanisms of resistance in HSV include deficient viral thymidine kinase and mutations to viral thymidine kinase and/or DNA polymerase that alter substrate sensitivity.

 It also is used for herpes B virus postexposure prophylaxis.

 Chemistry

 Details of the synthesis of valaciclovir were first published by scientists from the Wellcome Foundation.

 Aciclovir was esterified with a carboxybenzyl protected valine, using dicyclohexylcarbodiimide as the dehydrating agent.
 In the final step, the protecting group was removed by hydrogenation using a palladium on alumina catalyst.